itoufiq314/linux-basics-course/docs/02-Working-With-Shell-Part-I/04-lab-working-with-shell.md

    ```
    $ grep bob /etc/passwd | cut -d ":" -f6
    ```
-1. To check the home directory for a particular user using built in shell variables
+1. To check the home directory for a particular user using built in shell variables <br>
+$HOME → current user এর home directory path দেখায়
    ```
    $ echo $HOME
    ```